isc-projects/bind9/doc/dnssec-guide/advanced-discussions.rst

    security versus resources.

--  *Salt*: The salt cannot be configured explicitly, but you can provide a salt length and ``named`` generates a random salt of the given length.
+-  *Salt*: The salt cannot be configured explicitly, but you can provide a salt length and :iscman:`named` generates a random salt of the given length.
    We learn more about salt in :ref:`advanced_discussions_nsec3_salt`.

 If you want to use these NSEC3 parameters for a zone, you can add the